latex3/babel/docs/guides/locale-bengali.md

 before a danda or double danda if there is a space.

-In Unicode, danda and double danda are shared by several scripts, and `babel` doesn’t assign it by default to any of them.
+In Unicode, danda and double danda are shared by several scripts, and `babel` doesn’t assign them by default to any of them.
 If you are using `onchar` to select the font you may want to assign them with:
 ```tex
 \babelcharproperty{`।}{locale}{bengali}